bjucps209/spring22-team3/README.md

 - Implemented save and load methods for scoring
 - Created a functioning High Score window showing the top 10 scores
 - High Scores will load from the .txt file into the High Score window
+- Created an About page & a Help page

 ### Level Builder
 - Implemeted placing down enemies and obstacles